Remember when you were paid to do chores as a kid? Well, we found a way to make those jobs profitable again.

 Aerate: By opening up pathways for water and nutrients to move into the root zone, you’ll have a thicker and more drought-tolerant lawn without having to apply more water.

 Transplant: Do you have an area that you are looking to transform into a more water-wise landscape?
 If so, now’s the perfect time to make the move.
-If you or a neighbor have established plants, splice off some sections and follow these simple steps to get your new garden off and running — for free!
+If you or a neighbor have established plants, follow these simple steps to get your new garden off and running — for free!

 Of course, you can always pay the kids in your neighborhood to do these chores for you and call it a wash.
 Either way, you’ll have a healthier landscape next spring while saving time, money and water.